Henrik-St/aws-chooser/README.md

 - Configure and edit lists of AWS accounts and services
 - Quickly search and select accounts/services from a popup
 - Simple settings page for easy configuration

-**Todos**
-- Use arrows for navigation
-- Add action to go back to accounts
-- remove focus from extension after action